steinarbragi/reinforcement-learning-pa/README.md

 # Goal
 The goal is for you to implement a Reinforcement Learning algorithm and wrapper of your choice.

+# DONE:
+- Implemented A LunarLander wrapper that works with the Qlearner agent
+- Implemented a Policy Gradient Agent, with a 4 layer Neural Network
+- Solved the LunarLander environment with a Policy Gradient NN

 # TODO:
-- [] wrapper that models the LunarLander-v2 environment,
-- [] agent that learns how to solve it (remember: the LunarLander-v2 environment is considered ‘solved’ as soon as you get a total reward of at least 200 in an episode).
+- try other agents
-- [] experiments
+- more experiments
-- [] report
+- report